ferrybig/MinecraftCron/README.md

 The scheduling of this application work on the exact starting moment of a minute

 You can schedule tasks using cron based files.

+== COMPILATION INSTRUCTIONS ==

+Download project using git: "git clone https://github.com/ferrybig/MinecraftCron.git"

+=== Using Netbeans ===

+1. Open the project in netbeans
+2. Press Clean and Build (even if it says there are syntax errors)
+3. Build can be found in /target/

+=== Using Eclipse ===

+1. Install the eclipse maven plugin
+2. Import the project in Eclipse
+3. Run a maven build with as goal "clean install"
+4. Build can be found in /target/

+=== Using Command line ===

+1. Install maven
+2. Run "mvn clean install" in the project folder
+3. Build can be found in /target/